Menu

 History of Yokohama Port (for the general public)

-4.Postwar period of high economic growth
+4.World War II period of high economic growth

-1946 through 1973
+From 1946 to 1973

-Showa 21-48
+Showa 21-1948

-Private trade was also canceled immediately after the end of the war, but resumed in 1949 (Showa 24), and wharf facilities were returned one after another in the order of Takashima, Yamauchi, Osanbashi, and Shinko.
+Private trade was also canceled immediately after the end of the war, but resumed in 1949 (Showa 24), and wharf facilities were returned one after another in the order of Takashima, Yamauchi, Osanbashi and Shinko .

-This is an image of non-ferrous metals.
+This is an image representing non-ferrous metals

 Oil (Sekiyu)